chen700564/sdnet/README.md

 └── mapping.json
 ```

-test.json is data file, and each line is a Dict.
+test.json is data file, and each line is an Instance.

 Instance format: Each instance is a Dict, containing `tokens` and `entity` fields, in which `tokens` is the list of tokens, and `entity` is the list of entity mentions.